CSNW/d3-composer/packages/svg/README.md

 <a href="#legend" name="legend">#</a> <b>legend</b>(<i>selection</i>[, <i>props</i>])

-A simple legend component with paths and labels
+A legend component with paths and labels

 Options: